Medaurus: Cult

-Description
+Interpretation

 Medaurus is depicted as riding on horseback and carrying a javelin.
 As the protector of Risinium, it is possible that Medaurus was regarded as a war god.
 Dyczek et al. indeed note that a rise in religiosity has been later observed in the Danubian regions threatened by Germanic tribes during the Migration Period (375–568), especially the cult of Jupiter Depulsor repelling the enemies.
 Medaurus could have had a similar function among Illyrian soldiers fighting far from their home around the Roman limes.

 The Lambaesis dedication also indicates that an equestrian statue of Medaurus had been erected in Lambaesis (North Africa), likely the replica of a monumental statue located in Risinium.
 Archaeological research in the 2010s in Risinium suggested that the statue of Medaurus was placed on a base of at least 15x20m, and situated on the acropolis where it dominated the city.